-Behind this complicated name lies an aggressive form of cancer in dogs, also known as malignant histiocytosis, which mainly affects Bernese Mountain Dogs, Retrievers and Rottweilers and is one of the most common causes of death in these breeds as a hereditary disease.
+Behind this complicated name lies an aggressive form of cancer in dogs, also known as malignant histiocytosis.
+This hereditary condition occurs primarily in Bernese Mountain Dogs, Retrievers, and Rottweilers.
+In Bernese Mountain Dogs, it is the leading cause of death.
 It primarily affects male dogs between the ages of two and eight.
 The disease is relatively rare in other dog breeds.

-Histiocytes are cells of the immune system that occur mainly in connective tissue, but also in all other organs, and act as "scavenger cells" that absorb and break down microorganisms, cell debris, and dead cells.
-A mutation causes the degenerated cells to multiply abnormally in one or more organs, with a pronounced tendency to metastasize (form secondary tumors).
-The secondary tumors spread rapidly and their invasive growth leads to severe organ damage and ultimately to the death of the animal.
+Histiocytes are cells of the immune system that are found primarily in connective tissue, but also in all other organs; as phagocytes, they engulf and break down microorganisms, cellular debris, and dead cells.
+A mutation leads to a pathological proliferation of the degenerated cells in one or more organs.
+There is a marked tendency toward metastasis (=formation of secondary tumors).
+The secondary tumors spread rapidly and, due to their invasive growth, cause severe organ damage and ultimately lead to the dog’s death.

-The cause of this degeneration is still unknown.
-However, a genetic predisposition has been identified in Bernese Mountain Dogs.
+The cause of the degeneration is currently unknown.
+However, a genetic predisposition has been identified in the Bernese Mountain Dog.

-In terms of how it appears, a distinction is made between whether the disease is localized (skin form) or spreads throughout the entire body (disseminated form).
-Another particularly aggressive form is hemophagocytic (= blood-eating) histiocytoma, which often affects the bone marrow.
-The tumor cells "eat" the red blood cells of the affected dog, causing anemia.
+In terms of presentation, a distinction is made between whether the disease is localized as a cutaneous form or spreads throughout the entire organism as a disseminated form.
+Another particularly aggressive form is hemophagocytic (i.e., blood-eating) histiocytoma, which frequently affects the bone marrow.
+The tumor cells "eat" the red blood cells of the affected dog, causing the dog to develop anemia.

-Since histiocytoma is a tumor of the hematopoietic system, it can affect almost any organ in the body, although the skin is usually not involved in the disseminated form.
+Since histiocytoma is a tumor of the hematopoietic system, virtually any organ in the body can be affected.
+In the disseminated form, the skin is usually not involved.
 In most cases, the lungs, liver, spleen, lymph nodes, and bone marrow are affected.
-Depending on the location of the tumor, the appearance of the disease can therefore vary greatly and be less characteristic.
-Affected dogs usually show nonspecific symptoms such as weakness, fatigue, loss of appetite, fever, and weight loss.
-If the lungs are involved, breathing difficulties and coughing occur.
-In rare cases, ataxia, paralysis, or epileptic seizures may also occur.
-The disseminated form progresses rapidly and in most cases leads to death in less than six months.
+Depending on the tumor’s location, the clinical presentation of the disease can therefore vary widely and be non-specific.
+Affected dogs typically exhibit nonspecific symptoms such as weakness, lethargy, loss of appetite, fever, and weight loss.
+If the lungs are involved, breathing difficulties and coughing may occur.
+In rare cases, ataxia (impaired coordination), paralysis, or epileptic seizures may also occur.
+The disseminated form progresses rapidly and, in most cases, leads to death within less than six months.

-The skin form manifests itself in the form of nodules and plaques on the skin, with the nasal and eye mucosa and, in males, the scrotum being particularly affected.
-The skin changes often occur in episodes, are difficult to define and tend to be ulcerative in nature.
-The disease worsens with each episode and metastasises particularly to the lymph nodes, spleen and bone marrow.
+The cutaneous form manifests as nodules and plaques on the skin, with the nasal mucosa, conjunctiva of the eyes, and, in male dogs, the scrotum being particularly affected.
+The skin lesions often occur in episodes, are difficult to define, and tend to become ulcerated.
+The disease worsens with each episode and metastasizes particularly to the lymph nodes, spleen, and bone marrow.

-In the case of blood-eating histiocytoma, the absorption of red blood cells into the tumor cells leads to anemia, which causes pale mucous membranes and weakness.
-If you notice any such changes in your dog, please take it to a veterinarian immediately.
+In the case of hemophagocytic histiocytoma, the uptake of red blood cells by the tumor cells leads to anemia, resulting in pale mucous membranes and weakness.
+If you notice any such changes in your dog, please take him to your veterinarian immediately.

-The veterinarian will already have indications of a tumorous disease based on your preliminary report and a thorough clinical examination.
-Enlarged lymph nodes and swelling of the liver or spleen are usually present, but unfortunately, the disease is already advanced when symptoms appear.
+Based on your preliminary report and a thorough clinical examination, your veterinarian will already have indications of a tumorous condition.
+Enlarged lymph nodes and swelling of the liver or spleen are usually present.
+Unfortunately, by the time symptoms appear, the disease is already quite advanced.

-This initial suspicion can be further confirmed with the help of an X-ray or ultrasound examination.
-However, X-rays and ultrasounds can only show an increase in size; the exact type of tumor can only be determined by taking a tissue sample.
-In a procedure known as fine needle aspiration, a thin, long needle is used to puncture the tumor and remove a cell sample, which can then be examined in the laboratory.
-The type of tumor can be determined more accurately based on the cell type and any changes.
-However, depending on the location of the tumor (e.g., lung), the examination can sometimes only be performed with high risks for the patient and therefore requires careful consideration.
-Diagnosis is more difficult for the veterinarian in the case of blood-eating histiocytoma, as although enlargement of the liver and spleen can be detected on X-ray or ultrasound, no actual tumors are visible.
+This initial suspicion can be further confirmed with an X-ray or ultrasound examination.
+However, X-rays or ultrasound images can only show enlargements.
+The exact type of tumor can only be determined by taking a tissue sample.
+In a procedure known as fine-needle aspiration, the tumor is punctured with a thin, long needle, and a cell sample is extracted.
+This sample is then examined in the laboratory.
+Based on the cell type and its changes, the nature of the tumor can be more precisely determined.
+However, depending on the tumor’s location—such as in the lungs—the procedure can only be performed at high risk to the patient and must therefore be carefully weighed.
+Diagnosis becomes more difficult for your veterinarian in the case of a hemophagocytic histiocytoma, as while enlarged livers and spleens can be detected on X-rays or ultrasound, no actual tumors are visible.

 There is no cure for this type of cancer.
-Chemotherapy (drugs used to kill tumor cells) or radiation therapy are used to treat the disease, but these treatments can only improve the dog's quality of life and delay the progression of the disease.
-Surgical measures are also rarely practical or promising due to the location of the tumors.
-In cases of severe, therapy-resistant symptoms, such as severe shortness of breath due to tumor masses in the lungs, the animal should be euthanized in view of the hopeless prognosis.
+Treatment involves the use of chemotherapy drugs (agents designed to kill tumor cells) or radiation therapy.
+However, these treatments merely improve the dog’s quality of life and delay the progression of the disease.
+Surgical intervention is also rarely feasible or likely to be successful due to the location of the tumors.
+In cases of severe, treatment-resistant symptoms, such as severe shortness of breath caused by tumor masses in the lungs, the dog should be euthanized given the hopeless prospects for a cure (see article on Euthanasia).

 The prognosis for this aggressive form of cancer is generally poor.
-Despite a wide range of treatment options, there is no cure.
-Depending on the type of tumor, the type of treatment, and the response to treatment, the life expectancy of affected animals ranges from a few weeks to a few months after diagnosis.
+Despite a wide range of treatment options, a cure is not possible.
+Depending on the type of tumor, the type of treatment, and the dog’s response to treatment, life expectancy after diagnosis ranges from a few weeks to a few months.

 The prostate gland is the most important sex gland in male dogs.
 It is located behind the bladder and surrounds the beginning of the urethra.
 The secretion produced by the prostate gland is a component of semen and is ejaculated together with the sperm produced in the testicles.
 Prostate disorders are usually diagnosed in older, unneutered male dogs.
 These disorders can cause various changes in the gland.